camunda/camunda-docs-manual/content/reference/rest/variable-instance/get-query-count.md

 ---

 Query for the number of variable instances that fulfill given parameters.
-Takes the same parameters as the [get variable instances]({{< relref "reference/rest/variable-instance/get-query.md" >}}) method.
+Takes the same parameters as the [Get Variable Instances]({{< relref "reference/rest/variable-instance/get-query.md" >}}) method.

 # Method